 One of the success factors of a smooth ERP implementation are the people you involve in the project.
-Your organization may have chosen a great ERP system, but if your employees aren’t ready to change, your ERP implementation will not be successful.
+Your organization may have chosen a great ERP system, but if your whole organization isn’t engaged and committed, your ERP implementation will not be successful.
 To ensure your ERP implementation succeeds, some of the “key players” you’ll want to involve are listed below:

 Let’s start at the top.
 Every successful ERP implementation project needs an engaged executive team.
 They must be ready and willing to take on the responsibility of ushering in wide-scale changes within the organization.
 They not only need to kickoff the project, they must also remain active participants.